• About us

 Two years after starting his permanent contract, Maxime became a Senior Manager, leading his own team across several sectors.

-Join us as a Business Manager now
+Join us as a Manager now

 The 4 key responsibilities of the role